Virtual walks in the Ising model: finite time scaling: Results for the energy walk in the Ising model

-An important quantity is obtained from the energy-walk (Eq.\ref{energy-walk}) which is equivalent to the local energy fluctuation in lattice space.
+From the energy walk defined in Eq. (\ref{energy-walk}), we obtain an important quantity, namely the fluctuation of the energy walk displacement.
 By mapping the dynamics of nearest neighbor interaction energy for a particular site into a virtual energy-walk we obtained the distribution $Q(y,t)$ of the displacement $y$ of the walkers.
-At $T<T_c$, $Q(y,t)$ is observed to be a single peaked distribution peaked at $y=-y_m(T)$ and it is asymmetric about the most probable point $-y_m(T)$ and above $T_c$, $Q(y,t)$ is observed to be a biased Gaussian of the form $\sim \exp(-\frac{[y+B(T)t]^2}{t})$ (Inset (a) of Fig.\ref{2D_Energy_fluctuation}).
+At $T<T_c$, $Q(y,t)$ is observed to be a single peaked distribution peaked at $y=-y_m(T)$ and it is asymmetric about the most probable point $-y_m(T)$ [Fig. \ref{2D_Energy_walk}] and above $T_c$, $Q(y,t)$ is observed to be a biased Gaussian of the form $\sim t^{-1/2} \exp(-\frac{[y+B(T)t]^2}{t})$ (See inset of Fig. \ref{2D_Energy_walk}).
 Above $T_c$, $Q(y,t)$ follows a general scaling form